 Five artists will participate in Small Works Show IV, which will run through December 2014.
 Rick Fry, Almira Grammer, Brad Price, Bert Seabourn, and John Seward will each have several works included in the exhibit.
 Artists will demonstrate and chat with visitors throughout the opening reception.
 The drawings and paintings completed during that evening will also be for sale.

 Former Depot Executive Director and long time Norman artist Rick Fry is experiencing great success with his abstract paintings, a new direction for him, with a focus on color and color design.
 He will be exhibiting his new work, which has been featured in shows throughout the region.

-“I create art because there is nothing else I would rather do.
-I try to reveal the essence of my subject through rich color and the elimination of details.
-Primarily my subjects are barns and other vintage structures, but I do paint a landscape now and then.” says Grammer.
-“The fluid properties of acrylics enable me to paint layer upon layer of transparent color to achieve the luminous effect that I want.”
+Norman artist Almira Grammer tries to reveal the essence of her subject, whether a landscape, barn or other vintage subject, through rich color and the elimination of details.
+The fluid properties of acrylics enable Grammer to paint layer upon layer of transparent color to achieve the luminous effect that she wants.

 Norman impressionist Brad Price has a style emphasizing contrast and bold complementary color with bold brush strokes directional in nature.
 The landscape is his central focus.
 Brad is represented by galleries in Santa Fe, Taos and New Madrid, New Mexico as well as in Oklahoma.

 Bert Seabourn, internationally acclaimed Oklahoma City expressionist painter and printmaker, has experimented extensively with graphic media, gouache, watercolor, acrylics and oils for over fifty years.
 “My art is like the Oklahoma winds...ever changing, growing and finding new directions.”
 Seabourn says.